St Paul’s C.E. Primary School

 11. What are the arrangements for supporting children with SEND in transferring between phases of education?

 - Transition to a new class within school is planned for children with SEND on an individual basis.
 It begins as early as possible in the summer term in preparation for September.
 Some children will have a One Page Profile informed by the views of the pupil, parents and teacher, so the receiving staff know what is important to the pupil and how best to support them.

 - transition arrangements may also include visits from the new teacher to the class in their current setting and a series of visits to the new classroom with a teaching assistant.
 Transition books are produced with photographs of the classroom/ setting and relevant staff for parents to share with the child at home.
 A communication passport is produced for pupils with specific communication needs so new staff understand the best ways to support.

-- EYFS staff make home visits to the pupils transferring to school and find this useful in identifying additional need
+- Staff from the Early Years Foundation Stage (EYFS) make home visits to the pupils transferring to school and find this useful in identifying additional need.

 - transition from Year 6 to High School is planned on an individual basis with the High School, pupils and parents.
 A number of meetings are held with a representative from the high school, Year 5 and 6 Team Leader and the SENDco.
 Pupils produce transition passports to be passed onto the high school.
 Teaching assistants work with small groups or in a 1:1 with a focus on transition – activities such as timetables / subjects/ questions and concerns about change are addressed

 - extra visits to high schools are made for specific children accompanied by a teaching assistant

 13. How does the Governing Body involve other bodies, including health and social service bodies, local authority support services and voluntary organisations in meeting the needs of our children with SEND and in supporting the families of such children?